cr0nyx/loading-techs/README.md

     - Remote Thread Hijacking (If there is only main thread, the target program will not respond)
     - Native API quadro (Inter-Process Mapped View)
     - Asychronous Procedure Call Injection (not any process calls APC, notepad as example)
+    - Atom Bombing (I'm not sure that it works properly)
     - Process Hollowing
 3. Shellcode Runners
     - Classic